eat-this-one/eat-this-one/README.md

 This repository includes:

-* An ExpressJS REST API backed by MongoDB
+* An NodeJS REST API backed by MongoDB
 * An AngularJS frontend compiled to Android and iOS apps using cordova
 * Grunt tasks for development, testing and deployment.